EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/teamspace.md

 ## ExportRepos
 This will export all of the APIs (lacadmin api list) found in the connected TeamSpace.
-This can be useful if you need to move the current repository to another TeamSpace (lacadmin api import --file [filename]) or move from development to test or production.
+This can be useful if you need to move the current TeamSpace to another TeamSpace (lacadmin api import --file [filename]) or move from development to test or production.
+You must be logged in as a TeamSpace user (not sa) to be able to export the entire repository content.
 If [--file] is not provided output will be sent to ALL_REPOS.zip file in the current directory.
 ```
     $lacadmin teampspace exportRepos --file ALL_REPOS.zip --format zip --passwordstyle encrypted